-Despite its remote location, New Zealand offers a high quality of life, with well-developed healthcare and education systems, low crime rates and a friendly culture.
+Despite its somewhat remote location, New Zealand offers a high quality of life, with well-developed healthcare and education systems, low crime rates and a friendly culture.
 The country also provides ample opportunities for outdoor activities, making it an attractive destination for tourists and expats alike.

 Living in New Zealand as an expat

 One downside to life in New Zealand is that seismic activity is a reality, and residents experience around 200 felt earthquakes a year.
-Thankfully, only two earthquakes in the last century have caused significant losses, and houses in New Zealand are better equipped to handle earthquakes.
+Thankfully, only two earthquakes in the last century have caused significant losses, and houses in New Zealand are built to handle earthquakes.
 Local accommodation does, however, have a reputation for poor insulation and residents tend to dress warmly rather than warm their homes, which can take some adjusting to.

 Cost of living in New Zealand